My original blog on visual aids was written during lockdown to support families at home. I have now updated it and added some more information.

-Some tips from Caroline Pringle, Families and Professionals Advisor (Child Enquiries)
+Caroline Pringle, Families and Professionals Advisor (Child Enquiries)

 Object of Reference

-Objects of reference are used to motivate a child and represent a daily activity e.g. a plate to indicate a meal or a shoe to indicate doing for a walk.
-However, this strategy may be beneficial to children who don’t normally use this resource, as it’s a method of explaining what’s happening next.
+Objects of reference are used to motivate a child and represent a daily activity e.g. a plate to indicate a meal or a shoe to indicate going for a walk.
+However, this strategy can be beneficial to children who don’t normally use this resource, as it’s a method of explaining what’s happening next.
 Putting out a wooden spoon and mixing bowl for cooking or trowel and seeds for gardening is a good motivator and they can take these items to complete the activity with you.

 Some of you may have access to photos or symbols such as PECS (picture exchange communication system).
 You may feel able to draw pictures to help your child.
 In addition, here are some links where you can access some more symbols: